yeappl/yeappl.github.io/_posts/2023-07-17-gates-cambridge.md

   - cambridge
 ---

-I spoke about my research in an interview with Gates Cambridge.
+Scholar-Elect Ping Lin Yeap talks about how his PhD will investigate the role of machine and deep learning in reducing errors in cancer scans.
 Read more on the [Gates Cambridge website](https://www.gatescambridge.org/about/news/towards-a-netflix-for-cancer-treatment/).

 <img width="461" alt="image" src="https://github.com/user-attachments/assets/4020a288-13ac-4fa6-bef8-0a29e3ea11e4" />